salildabholkar/Machine-Learning/README.md

 ### Run through wizard:
 Make sure `python 3` is being used by doing `python --version`

-The root init file contains an interactive wizard to run any script of your choice
+The wizard directory contains an interactive wizard to run any script of your choice

 To run the root script: